Privacy Policy

 9. Your Rights

-According to Article 9 of the Personal Data Protection Law No. 91/2025/QH15, you have the following rights (subject to applicable conditions):
+According to Article 9 of the Personal Data Protection Law 91/2025/QH15, you have the following rights (subject to applicable conditions):

 - Right to be informed about personal data processing activities.